TimL20/icinga2api_py/doc/12_Basic_API_Client.rst

 -  The url is the Icinga2 API URL endpoint base.
-   The client will try to append default scheme (https), port (5665) and API version (v1) if not specified, so the following URLs will do the same as the URL above: "localhost", "localhost:5665", ...
+   The client will try to append default scheme (https), port (5665) and API version (v1) if not specified, so the following URLs will do the same as the URL above: "icingahost", "icingahost:5665", ...
 -  The sessionparams (keyword arguments) are key-value-pairs of attributes for the Session.
 Every requests.Session attribute is possible.
 It is important to use it for authentication.